aa830/Python-in-Pajamas/README.md

 # Installing required libraries

-Simply cd into the directory and run `pip3 install .` This will install the currently required libraries (pyfiglet and rich)
+Simply cd into the directory and run `pip3 install -r requirements.txt` This will install the currently required libraries (pyfiglet and rich)